AIS-Bonn/planning_abstraction_net/README.md

 - train the CNN, and
 - use the CNN as a planning heuristic.

+The software is implemented in C++ and PyTorch, using ROS for communication.

 Please see the see the respective paper for further information:
 "Learning Abstract Representations for Robot Locomotion Planning in High-dimensional Configuration Spaces" by Tobias Klamt and Sven Behnke.